VaryoSc/Citydo/README.md

 ## Acknowledgements

- - davoodrb who is the designer for the sites frontend https://github.com/davoodrb
+ - davoodrb who is the designer for the site's frontend https://github.com/davoodrb